American Rescue Plan Act of 2021 (ARPA)

 On March 11, 2021, the American Rescue Plan Act was signed into law, and established the Coronavirus State Fiscal Recovery Fund and Coronavirus Local Fiscal Recovery Funds, which together make up the Coronavirus State and Local Fiscal Recovery Funds ("SLFRF") program.
 This program is intended to provide support to state, territorial, local, and tribal governments in responding to the economic and public health impacts of COVID-19 and in their efforts to contain impacts on their communities, residents, and businesses.

 Van Buren County (the “County”) received $7,349,685.00 (half) of the $14,699,370 in ARPA funds in May 2021.
 We expect the other half in May 2022.
 Funds must be obligated by December 31, 2024.
 The Van Buren County Board of Commissioners (“BOC”) formed an ad hoc sub-committee titled ARPA Funding Committee (the “Committee”) to oversee use of the funds.
 As part of the planning process, the Committee is now seeking proposals for projects for which such funds may be used.

-There is no specific timeframe for the committee and BOC’s review and decision regarding any individual proposal.
-The committee and the BOC will communicate results to agencies/organizations as circumstances dictate.
+There is no specific timeframe for the commissioners’ review and decision regarding any individual proposal.
+The County Administrator will communicate results to agencies/organizations as circumstances dictate.

-This request for proposals and the process described herein are intended to help the County effectively and efficiently determine the best uses of CSLFRF Funds; however the County (acting through the Committee, the BOC or otherwise) may, in its discretion, seek and accept formal or informal proposals and make determinations as to the use of CSLFRF funds outside the process described in this request for proposals, with or without notice to the agencies/organizations that respond to this request for proposals.
+This request for proposals and the process described herein are intended to help the County effectively and efficiently determine the best uses of CSLFRF Funds; however the County (acting through the BOC or otherwise) may, in its discretion, seek and accept formal or informal proposals and make determinations as to the use of CSLFRF funds outside the process described in this request for proposals, with or without notice to the agencies/organizations that respond to this request for proposals.

 All proposals must adhere to guidelines governing the use of ARPA funds.
 (U.S. Department of Treasury FAQ’s (PDF)) Specifically, proposals must identify which expenditure category the project falls within and must provide justification.
 The categories are: